 Our comprehensive language programme in French and English allows students to flourish in the two official languages in Canada through a bilingual immersion experience.
-Students will also have the opportunity to learn Mandarin, Cantonese and Chinese literacy as their third language.
+Students will also have the opportunity to learn Mandarin and Cantonese as their third language.

 Our Montessori education aims to develop confident, nurture life-long learners by engaging our children to learn independently while working collaboratively, live in community, , and think critically and creatively in a nurturing and supportive atmosphere where every child can achieve personal and academic excellence.

 Amazing Grace Bilingual Montessori School’s philosophy derives from Dr. Maria Montessori’s approach to education in relation to core values found in the Bible.
 Presenting a worldview from a biblical perspective is an integral part of Montessori’s methodology.
 Montessori often referred to the Bible as she developed guiding principles to her theory in pedagogy.
 In her book, The Secret of Childhood, Montessori declares, “It was Christ who came to waken us and to teach us to love” (p.107).
 Since Montessori’s fundamental values of love and respect for the child, the classroom and the community are deeply rooted in the loving model of Jesus Christ, we aim to create an atmosphere where everyone may encounter God’s love and share it with all those around them.